abbydes/ELEC5550_Group08_GITHUB/HID/README.md

 This folder contains code for HID Encoding/Decoding

 ### hid_host_v4
+*can send data of up to baud rate of 912600 (in conjunction with hid_device_v3)
-*
+* cleaned up comments (unfinished)

 ### hid_device_v3
 * correct packet framing for received data
-* can receive data of up to baud rate of 912600
+* can receive data of up to baud rate of 912600 (in conjunction with hid_host_v4)

+### hid_host_v3
+* For transmitter side
+* Fully tested and verified on keyboard and mouse HID devices
+* Serialisation of raw data is integrated
+* Checksum appends every byte except header and checksum bytes

 ### hid_device_v2
 * For the receiver side